vnyrjkmr/auth0-terraform-deployment/DEMO-GIT-COMMANDS.md

 ## 📋 Demo Flow: Copy and paste these commands

 Added changes in development
-I want to deploy dev branch in to dev
+I am gooing to try the feateatre baranch

 Produvtion deployment